RatJuggler/guinea-bot/README.md

 A guinea pig Twitter bot currently tweeting under the handle [@guinea_bot](https://twitter.com/guinea_bot)

 It uses a very simple state machine implementation of a Markov chain (state changes are probabilistic rather than deterministic).
-A change of state is triggered every 15 minutes to emulate the exciting and busy life of a guinea pig.
+A change of state is triggered every 15 minutes (by default) to emulate the exciting and busy life of a guinea pig.
 It randomly tweets what it is doing on each state change and may also post a random picture from its archive or search for other "guinea pig" accounts and randomly follow one.

 Tweets are selected from a JSON file, loaded on startup, that contains a variety of amusing messages for each state.
 For photos to be tweeted the path to a folder of `.jpg` files must be set using the command line option on startup, a list of the photos available